Mervodactyl/DesignSpec1/README.md

 # DesignSpec1

-First design spec for FrontEnd portfolio
+First design spec for FrontEnd portfolio, subject: 'About Me'